Amavi Cellars

 Phone: (509) 525-1337

 Founded by a fun-loving group of Wisconsin transplants in the mid-2000s, Dusted Valley produces about 5,000 cases a year of intense cab sauvs, syrahs and petite sirahs under its main label, as well as another 20,000 cases of its value-priced Boomtown wines.
-The tasting room at its Walla Walla winery is set among farms and vineyards, providing dramatic views of the Blue Mountains.
+The tasting room at the site of its original winery offers dramatic views stretching out to the Blue Mountains.

 Eternal Wines